AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 ## Why?

 Implementing Image Retrieval (IR) using CNN seems straight-forward.
-With the prior knowledge in Prerequisite, it is doable.
+With only some basic knowledge as Prerequisite, it is doable.
-So here I implemented IR with CNN as a project.
+So here I implement IR with CNN as a project.

 ## What is Image Retrieval?